cwdrunner/faasdemo/README.md

 # faasdemo
 This is one of those home lab projects.
-Initially this README contains a general description and some of the issues encountered so they can be avoided next time. i'll refine it to be more complete so stop back.
+Initially this README contains a general description and some of the issues encountered so they can be avoided next time.
+I'll refine it to be more complete so stop back.

+This particular repo is going to be focused on Functions As A Service or faas.
+There are several versions of this and I'm going to try and get familair with several of them and document what I learned and the issues encountered.

+## Flavoers of faas
+I already have some experience using AWS Lambdas on a project.
+It helped me to identify some of things to look out for.
+- Limited memory.
+We were using typescript and the application wanted to include many, many packages.
+Look at dry it you want to keep these down.
+- Warm startup versus cold startup.
+This is important for scaling
+- Languages you can use
+- How do you get secrets like passwords.
+-

-## architecture
+## The home lab architecture
 The home lab consists of the following components:

 - 4 Raspberry Pi 4b with 4Gb Ram.
 Arm CPU.
 32 Gb micro SD cards.
 POE Hats, This group acts as the K3s cluster.
 Static IP addresses.
 192.168.10.11-192.168.10.14